christoph-fricke/openapi-msw/README.md

   current path
 - **Request Body:** Automatically typed with the request-body schema of the current path
-- **Response:** Automatically forced to match an specified status-code, content-type, and response-body schema of the current path
+- **Response:** Automatically forced to match a specified status-code, content-type, and response-body schema of the current path

 ```typescript